EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `gpp_coupled`: calculate GPP based on transpiration supply &amp; water use efficiency [coupled]
+- `gpp_coupled`: GPP based on transpiration supply and water use efficiency (coupled).

-- `gpp_min`: compute the actual GPP with potential scaled by minimum stress scalar of demand &amp; supply for uncoupled model structure [no coupling with transpiration]
+- `gpp_min`: GPP with potential scaled by the minimum stress scalar of demand and supply for uncoupled model structures.

-- `gpp_mult`: compute the actual GPP with potential scaled by multiplicative stress scalar of demand &amp; supply for uncoupled model structure [no coupling with transpiration]
+- `gpp_mult`: GPP with potential scaled by the product of stress scalars of demand and supply for uncoupled model structures.

-- `gpp_none`: sets the actual GPP to zero
+- `gpp_none`: Sets GPP to 0.

-- `gpp_transpirationWUE`: calculate GPP based on transpiration &amp; water use efficiency
+- `gpp_transpirationWUE`: GPP based on transpiration and water use efficiency.

 </details>